How to become a more accurate, holistic thinker (and decision maker) by adding noise to our beliefs and mental models.

 Okay so who cares, why is this useful?

-Taking the serious effort to begin epistemically regularizing can improve the quality of your models and accuracy of your worldview.
+Taking the serious effort to begin epistemically regularizing can improve the quality of our models and accuracy of our worldview.
+Reduce parochialism and make higher quality decisions with models that more accurately reflect reality.

 How to epistemically regularize in your life:

-• If you observe something, say a dog walking past you, don’t consider the observation in isolation but rather as a crude depiction of something much grander and more mysterious.
+If you observe something, say a dog walking past you, don’t consider the observation in isolation but rather as a projection of something much grander and more mysterious.
 What other types of dogs could you have plausibly seen?
 How does your reaction to this dog fit into all the possible interactions you could have with all possible pets?

 Questions to Contemplate